 Districts in “qualified” budget status have some more specific legal requirements that apply (per CA Code 3540.2) 1) CBD must be filed at least 10 days prior to presentation of that settlement to the Board for approval (3540.2 (a))

-Given the Board’s responsibility to balance the interests of employee groups with the interests of kids, it would make sense to know if a settlement will result in a need to cut from programs for kids, so that can be factored into the decision.
+Given the Board’s responsibility to balance the interests of employee groups with the interests of kids, it would make sense to know if a settlement will result in a requirement from the COE that budget cuts (often called “budget solutions” in edu-speak) be made so that can be factored into the Board’s decision.

 A sample of this document is available from the State’s Fiscal Crises Management Team (FCMAT) here.